History of the Communist Party USA: 2000–present day: change in alignment

 In 2000, after the death of Gus Hall, Sam Webb became the chairman of the National Committee.
 Under his leadership, the party's top priority became supporting the Democratic Party in elections in order to defeat the "ultra right".
 Despite the party's previous rigidity which partially caused the previous split, in the 21st Century CPUSA was willing to align with the Democratic Party to an extent far greater than its previous internal critics had even called for.
 In fact CPUSA had shifted its views to the point where they saw the 2008 election of Barack Obama as a "transformative triumph of a labor-led all peoples’ movement.", a far cry from their previous stances.

 Webb issued a thesis on how he saw the party's position in American politics and its role, rejecting Marxism–Leninism as "too rigid and formulaic" and putting forward the idea of "moving beyond Communist Parties" which was widely criticized both within the party and internationally as anti-communist and a move towards liquidation.
 Webb stepped down as chairman and was replaced by John Bachtell at the party's National Convention in 2014.
 Two years later, Webb renounced his party membership.

-During the 21st century in the wake of the split-up of the party, CPUSA experienced major membership losses.
-In just five brief years (2005–2010) they lost over half of active party members.

 In order to make room for the rental of four floors in the national building, the Communist Party had to move its extensive archives.
 The archives of the Communist Party were donated in March 2007 to the Tamiment Library at the New York University.
 The massive donation, in 12,000 cartons, included history from the founding of the party, 20,000 books and pamphlets and a million photographs from the archives of the Daily Worker.
 The Tamiment Library also holds a copy of the microfilmed archive of Communist Party documents from Soviet Archives held by the Library of Congress and from other materials which documents radical and left history.